 Many Australian industries enable students to undertake a part of their traineeship or apprenticeship in Australia while still enrolled in school.
-This entails combining off-the-job training (for instance, at TAFE), paid work, and secondary school study.
-If you've decided on a trade but still want to complete school, this is a great option.
+It combines off-the-job training (for instance, at TAFE), paid work, and secondary school study.
+This is an excellent option if you've decided on a trade but still want to complete school.

 Schools may allow you to participate in an apprenticeship or training by granting time off from academic subjects, such as enabling you to attend your training one afternoon every week.

 Industries that provide school-based apprenticeships and traineeships include traditional trades (like plumbing), retail, hairdressing, and business services.
-It is always a good idea to check with your school's career counsellor to see if there are any suitable arrangements in place to meet your training needs.
+It is always a good idea to check with your school's career counsellor to see if any suitable arrangements are in place to meet your training needs.

-No matter what your age, starting an apprenticeship or traineeship is the same for everyone.
+No matter your age, starting an apprenticeship or traineeship is the same for everyone.

-If you are a little older and searching for a traineeship or apprenticeship, you may contribute life experience, maturity, and reliability to the business as well as other employees.
+Suppose you are a little older and searching for a traineeship or apprenticeship.
+In that case, you may contribute life experience, maturity, and reliability to the business and other employees.
 Here are a few other things you might want to look into:

-Being a mature age trainee or apprentice, you may receive different salaries than younger trainees and apprentices.
-You can get in touch with the Fair Work Ombudsman to discuss apprenticeship and traineeship wages.
+Being a mature-age trainee or apprentice, you may receive different salaries than younger trainees and apprentices.
+You can contact the Fair Work Ombudsman to discuss apprenticeship and traineeship wages.

 Your current experience and skills (acquired via training, education, life experience, and work) can be used to credit you and shorten your training time.
-The formal acknowledgement of these skills is known as Recognition of Prior Learning (RPL) that you can further discuss with the training organisation while negotiating the training plan.
+The formal acknowledgement of these skills is known as Recognition of Prior Learning (RPL), which you can further discuss with the training organisation while negotiating the training plan.

-Employers of mature age trainees and apprentices may be eligible for specific government incentives.
-You can reach the Apprenticeship Support in Australia to get more information.
+Employers of mature-age trainees and apprentices may be eligible for specific government incentives.
+You can reach Apprenticeship Support in Australia to get more information.